Google today unveiled Chromebit, a full computer that you can plug into any display for under $100.

 iPhone 6 Plus is my boy - March 31, 2015 at 9:13pm

-And that "boost" should have done last year.
-In past 2 years, iPhone 6 and 6 Plus are the only smartphones within price range $600 that has 1GB RAM.
-Lot of ppl made complains but isheep was backing Apple with "we dont need more thab 1GB".
-And few weeks later, iPad Air 2 comes out with 2GB RAM and all the isheep loses minds.
-And chanting Apple to bring 2GB to next iPhone.
+And that boost should have been done last year.
+In the past 2 years, iPhone 6 and 6 Plus are the only smartphones within the price range of $600 that have 1GB RAM.
+A lot of people made complaints but some were backing Apple with 'we don't need more than 1GB'.
+And a few weeks later, iPad Air 2 comes out with 2GB RAM and everyone changed their minds, wanting Apple to bring 2GB to the next iPhone.
 See the irony?

 Interesting the CPU rocket chip 3288 delivers GPU of 4Kx2K resolution with HDMI 2.0, this should be enough to deliver 60Hz in 4K.
 I may replace my Amazon Fire TV and Apple TV to stream all my movies and watch 4K content on my 4K TV!